knight-lang/go/README.md

 # Compiling
 Simply run `go build .` to build it.
 You can then execute it via `./go (-e 'expr' | -f filename)`.

+## Exemplar
+This implementation is meant to be one of the "exemplar" implementations, very clean and easy to understand.

+## UTF-8
+Knight only requires a subset of ASCII to be supported, but this project supports arbitrary unicode characters as a fun extension.